 State law requires the Commission to review and make determination on all changes of organization or reorganization, determinations of spheres of influence, city protests to land conservation contracts; review general plans for cities and county; and to do studies of local agencies, recommending governmental reorganizations.
 The following policies have been adopted by the Commission to assist in the review of proposals and plans, and preparation of studies as necessary.
 The policies are addressed by issue topic.
 The Commission has existing policies, standards and procedures.
-Therefore, to the extent that CKH requires the Commission to adopt policies, standards and procedures have been further amended as provided herein to allow the Commission to continue to exercise its powers in a manner that encourages and provides planned, well-ordered, efficient urban development patterns with appropriate consideration of preserving open-space lands within those patterns (Code sec.
+Therefore, to the extent that CKH requires the Commission to adopt policies and procedures, the Commission already is in compliance with CKH.
+In furtherance of CKH, these policies, standards and procedures have been further amended as provided herein to allow the Commission to continue to exercise its powers in a manner that encourages and provides planned, well-ordered, efficient urban development patterns with appropriate consideration of preserving open-space lands within those patterns (Code sec.
 56300(a)(b)).